NikolaiRadke/Nokolino_pcb/mp3/README.md

 ## DFPlayer

-Plug in your DFPlayer module or Nokolino and put the voice set in folder 01 on your SD card.
-In 02 you can put your own mp3 files for the music box mode, named 001.mp3 to 999.mp3.
+Plug in your DFPlayer module or Nokolino and put the voice set in folder **01** on your SD card.
+In folder **02** you can put your own mp3 files for the music box mode, named 001.mp3 to 999.mp3.

 ## JQ8400